wevote/DesignInventory/README.md

 1. Bring a copy of the DesignInventory Files to your Local Machine via Github, using the directions below.
 Then check in your new design file, with a unique name (described in "Asset File Naming Standards") below.

+## Can I view existing Sketch files without downloading the Sketch application?
+Yes.
+Once you have downloaded the latest Sketch files to your computer (via Google Drive or Github), you can upload Sketch files into this free website service to view them: https://sketchviewer.com/

 ## We Vote Strategic Redesign: Introduction
 Want to get up-to-speed on the design of We Vote?
 See [We Vote Design Orientation](docs/DESIGN_ORIENTATION.md)